jackrugile/start-making-games/notes.md

 - pythagoreans theorem? totally useful!
 - I don't learn all the math because of pythagoreasons
 - show "where" we are when zoomed in on code

----

-# Alt Titles

-- Game Dev for the Web Dev
-- Game Dev for the Front End Dev
-- Game Dev using the DOM
-- Web Dev to Game Dev
-- Build Games, Not Websites
-- Get Into Game Dev
-- Start Making Games
-- Start Developing Games
-- The Joys of Game Development
-- Game Dev Fundamentals
-- Game Dev Basics
-- The Win Condition
-- Object of the Game
-- Object of the Game Dev
-- Collision Detected
-- A Web Dev's Intro to Game Dev
-- Intro to Game Dev for the Web Dev
-- From Web Dev to Game Dev
-- An Intro to Game Dev for The Web Dev

----

-# Pitches

-## Pitch 1

-Game development is an incredibly fun and challenging hobby that every developer should try.
-Creating a game requires you to merge artistic, logical, and playful parts of your thought process into one cohesive expression.
-It's the perfect next step for web developers because they already have the tools and skills they need to get started.
-My goal is to encourage you to start your game development journey.

-Here's what you can expect from this talk:

-- Learn why games are the ultimate creative expression and that every developer should explore.
-- Examine the similarities and natural progression between web development and game development.
-- Walk through fundamental core game development concepts through the creation of a bare bones classic game.
-- Demo various game dev enhancements that can bring games to life.
-- Get inspired to start making games!